 - Break bread, laugh and learn: How to celebrate National Indigenous Peoples Day

-I have often wished there were similar programs showcasing these issues in the Jewish community on media outlets like the CBC so that more Canadians could familiarize themselves with the Jewish people and their traditions and history.
+I have often wished there were similar programs showcasing these issues in the Jewish community on media outlets like the CBC to familiarize more Canadians with the Jewish people and their traditions and history.

 As a Jew, I fully empathize and identify with the First Nations as they attempt to come to terms with the destruction of their communities.